The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 Property Tax Act and Real Estate Transfer Tax

-Generally, there are freehold titles granting full and absolute ownership and heritable building rights (Erbbaurechte) giving the right to lease the land for a certain amount of time (30–99 years) and to erect buildings on it.
+Generally, there are freehold titles granting full and absolute ownership, and heritable building rights (Erbbaurechte) giving the right to lease the land for a certain amount of time (30–99 years) and to erect buildings on it.
 Both categories can be split into condominium shares accompanied by special rights of use for a designated area of the property.

-Properties can be encumbered with various rights in rem such as easements (Dienstbarkeiten), land charges (Grundschulden) and mortgages (Hypotheken).
+Properties can be encumbered with various rights in rem, such as, easements (Dienstbarkeiten), land charges (Grundschulden) and mortgages (Hypotheken).

 The Civil Code and the Land Registration Act apply to every transfer of title.
-In addition, permits under other laws, in particular the Federal Building Code for properties located in special areas and the Real Properties Transfer Act (Grundstücksverkehrsordnung) for first-time sales in eastern Germany after 28 September 1990, might be necessary.
+In addition, permits under other laws, in particular, the Federal Building Code for properties located in special areas and the Real Properties Transfer Act (Grundstücksverkehrsordnung) for first-time sales in eastern Germany after 28 September 1990, might be necessary.
 Local authorities might have statutory pre-emption rights in certain designated areas.

 Transfer of title requires a deed notarised by a notary containing an agreement on the sale (Kaufvertrag) and an agreement on the transfer (Auflassung).
-The notary applies for the permits necessary for the sale and for the waiver of pre-emption rights, which are required as a prerequisite for transfer of title and usually also for the payment of the purchase price.
+The notary applies for the permits necessary for the sale and for the waiver of pre-emption rights, which are a prerequisite for transfer of title and usually also for the payment of the purchase price.
 The notary also informs the tax authorities about the conclusion of the sale and purchase agreement.
 They will issue a clearance certificate confirming that real estate transfer tax has been paid, which is also necessary for registration of transfer of title in the land register (Grundbuch).

 While economic transfer of title (transfer of possession, use and burdens) is usually agreed for the day following the payment of the purchase price, the actual legal change of ownership only takes place upon registration in the land register.

-Title insurance is not relevant due to the title guarantee resulting from the so-called public belief in the land register.
+Title insurance is not relevant due to the title guarantee resulting from the so-called "public belief" in the land register.
 Its accuracy is protected by law and therefore a buyer can acquire ownership in good faith (bona fide) even if the property is purchased from an unauthorised person registered in the land register.